pudly/schmopera-hugo/content/articles/who-are-our-comprimarias-why-arent-they-funnier.md

 date = "2015-12-28T14:47:00-05:00"
 lastmod = "2015-12-29T12:36:00-05:00"
 publishDate = "2015-12-29T12:36:00-05:00"
-short_description = "I have a sneaking suspicion that labels like \"Charaktersopran\" or \"Charaktermezzosopran\", as pure equivalents to *comprimario* tenors or *buffo* basses, are slightly off-putting to women.
-It may be because the available supporting roles for women seem too serious, or too important to the plot, to be \"downsized\" with the \"character\" classification." slug = "who-are-our-comprimarias-why-arent-they-funnier" title = "Who are our comprimarias, &amp; why aren&#039;t they funnier?"
+short_description = "I have a sneaking suspicion that labels like &quot;Charaktersopran&quot; or &quot;Charaktermezzosopran&quot;, as pure equivalents to *comprimario* tenors or *buffo* basses, are slightly off-putting to women.
+It may be because the available supporting roles for women seem too serious, or too important to the plot, to be &quot;downsized&quot; with the &quot;character&quot; classification." slug = "who-are-our-comprimarias-why-arent-they-funnier" title = "Who are our comprimarias, &amp; why aren&#039;t they funnier?"
 +++